mideind/BinPackage/README.md

 [here](https://bin.arnastofnun.is/gogn/k-snid), is newer and more detailed, with up to 15 attributes for each word form.

-BinPackage supports both formats, with `Ksnid` being returned from functions whose names end with `_ksnid`, and `SHsnid` from others.
+BinPackage supports both formats, with `Ksnid` being returned from several functions and `SHsnid` from others, as documented below.

 `SHsnid` is represented in BinPackage with a Python `NamedTuple` called `BinMeaning`, having the following attributes: